It’s Been A Few Years Since I Filed A Tax Return. Should I Start Filing Again?

 But if you file the returns and get into a payment agreement with the IRS (like a monthly payment plan or other arrangement), you’ll get reduced penalties.
 You may even qualify for certain forms of penalty abatement.

 The bottom line: It’s best to address tax problems sooner rather than later.
-Learn more about how to file back tax returns.
+Learn about unfiled tax returns.

-Or, check out H&R Block Tax Audit & Notice Services to find a local tax professional who can navigate the IRS for you.
+Check out H&R Block Tax Audit & Notice Services to find a local tax professional who can navigate the IRS for you.
 Your tax pro can prepare and file accurate back tax returns, set up a payment agreement with the IRS for you, and resolve any other issues related to your late returns.
-Make an appointment for a free consultation with a local tax professional by calling 855-536-6504 or finding a local tax pro.
+Or get help from a trusted IRS expert.